JacobTheCode/JacobTheCode/README.md

 - 👋 Hi, I’m @JacobTheCode
-- 👀 I’m interested in coding in html
+- 👀 I’m interested in coding with react java html and css
-- 🌱 I’m currently learning how to use html in VS code
+- 🌱 I’m currently learning how to use react for my project.